schooltool-project/schooltool-book/source/individual-user.rst

 first and last names, and password for each person.

-Logged in as "manager," click on the **Manage** link at the top of the page, then **Persons** and finally click the "Import Persons" button:
+Logged in as "manager," click on the **Manage** link at the top of the page, then **Persons** and finally click the **Import Persons** button:

     .. image:: images/import-persons.png

-This form gives you two methods of adding a list of students.
+This form gives you two methods of adding a list of students, either by uploading a file or entering data directly into a textbox.
 If you have a spreadsheet with the names of the students, you can use that to make the "comma separated value" or CSV file that is used for the import.
-Or you can generate the list using any other method that creates a text file in the proper format.
+Or you can generate the list using any other method that creates a text file in the correct format.

 To create the CSV file using a spreadsheet, in this case, using OpenOffice.org Calc, arrange your data in three columns.
 The first column is a unique username or id.
 These can just be a sequence of numbers (1, 2, 3...), an id used in your school, or whatever you want, as long as no two students have the same username.
 The second column is the first name; the third column is the last name.
 If you want to create passwords for the accounts, they go in the fourth column.